-The Story Behind Lighthouse Trails is our newest Lighthouse Trails Print Booklet Tract.
-The Booklet Tract is 14 pages long and sells for $1.50 for single copies.
+The Story Behind Lighthouse Trails is our newest Lighthouse Trails Print Booklet.
+The Booklet is 14 pages long and sells for $1.50 for single copies.
 Quantity discounts are as much as 50% off retail.
 Below is the content of the booklet.
 To order copies of The Story Behind Lighthouse Trails, click here.

 by Deborah Dombrowski

 “It Was a Dark and Stormy Night.”